 Lutheran Youth Organization (LYO) - is the high school youth leadership program for the Delaware-Maryland Synod.
 High school youth are organized into one of five teams to discover their God-given gifts and sharpen their skills for service in the Synod, their own congregation, and surrounding community.
 Each team is mentored by at least two adults.
 LYO members help facilitate both the middle school and high school retreats.
 Applications for the upcoming program year are accepted the spring and summer prior on the DE-MD synod website.

-Mission Trip - high school youth have the opportunity to participate in a mission trip each summer.
+Mission Trip - high school youth have the opportunity to participate in a mission trip most summers.
 Service activities vary depending on the trip chosen.
 Past trips have included volunteering with the elderly, working at a kid's camp, home repair, and working in a soup kitchen.